-- (1) Except as permitted by paragraphs (2) and (3), a Parish shall apply the proceeds of a rate in respect of the relevant rateable year - - (a) in the payment of its general expenses for that year; and - (b) for the relief and maintenance during that year of those people chargeable to the Parish who are suffering as a result of financial hardship. - (2) If the proceeds of the rate levied in respect of a rateable year prove to be more than required by a Parish for that year its Parish Assembly may appropriate the surplus or a part of it to a reserve fund to be maintained by the Parish. - (3) The Parish Assembly may allow the reserve fund to accumulate and may use it for such purposes as it determines.
+- (1) Except as permitted by paragraphs (2) and (3), a Parish shall apply the proceeds of a rate in respect of the relevant rateable year - - (a) in the payment of its general expenses for that year; and - (b) for the relief and maintenance during that year of those people chargeable to the Parish who are suffering as a result of financial hardship. - (2) A Parish may, with the approval of the Parish Assembly, establish funds for specified purposes and appropriate money to funds so established. - (3) Except with the approval of the Parish Assembly money standing to the credit of a fund must not be used by the Parish except for the specified purpose for which the fund was established.